skoolkid/skoolkit/sphinx/source/man/rzxplay.py.rst

 SUPPORTED MACHINES
 ==================
 ``rzxplay.py`` can play RZX files that were recorded in 48K, 128K or +2 mode with no peripherals (e.g. Interface 1) attached.
-The ``--force`` option can be used to make ``rzxplay.py`` attempt playback of files that were recorded on unsupported machines or with unsupported hardware attached, but they are unlikely to play to the end.
+If any peripherals are attached, playback may fail.
+The ``--force`` option can be used to make ``rzxplay.py`` attempt playback of a file that was recorded on an unsupported machine, but it is unlikely to play to the end.

 SCREEN
 ======